ezsystems/commerce-documentation/docs/api/field_type_reference/sesprofiledata.md

 </services>
 ```

-The name of the customer (used from the contact section) can be used in the backend for lists.
-This can be achieved by using the name pattern in the class definition of the ezuser class:
+The name of the customer (taken from the contact section) can be used for lists.
+To do it, use the name pattern in the Content Type definition of the User Content Type:

 ![](../img/additional_ez_fieldtypes_7.png)

-"customer\_profile\_data" is the identifier of the attribute where the profile data is stored.
+`customer_profile_data` is the identifier of the Field where the profile data is stored.